stjude/CICERO/README.md

 ## Generate junctions file with RNApeg <a name="junctions"></a>

 RNApeg is required to generate a junctions file for use by CICERO.
 You can get RNApeg from both Docker and Singularity.
+Once RNApeg is complete, the `*.junctions.tab.shifted.tab` file can be provided to CICERO using the `-j` argument.

 ### Running RNApeg via Docker:
 ```